ATScriptDev/ATScript/README.md

 ## ATScript is programming language similar to JavaScript for BURST AT (Automated Transactions aka Smart Contracts)

+Crowdfunding for that project: BURST-WCGB-F4SG-VKLG-GV3C4 You can also donate: BURST-FAB6-RXH7-CHA3-FWUVH

 Here is sample parrot ATScript contract:

 ```javascript